 1982 (9th July)

-Michael Fagan broke into the Queen’s home, Buckingham Palace and entered her bedroom before police were called and he was arrested.
+Michael Fagan broke into the Queen’s home at Buckingham Palace and entered her bedroom.
+The police eventually arrived and he was arrested.

 1984 (15th September)

 1986 (23rd July)

 Prince Andrew married Sarah Ferguson at Westminster Abbey.
 Andrew was created Duke of York to mark his marriage.

 1988 (8th August)

 A daughter, Beatrice Elizabeth Mary, was born to Prince Andrew and Sarah.

 A daughter, Eugenie Victoria Helena, was born to Prince Andrew and Sarah.

 The Sunday Times published the first part of Andrew Morton’s book ‘Diana, Her True Story’ which was fiercely critical of the Royal family.